pedrodelg/hotel/README.md

 # 🏨 REST API Hotel

-REST API where customer can check room availability, place a reservation, cancel it or modify it.
+REST API for a Hotel where customer can check room availability, place a reservation, cancel it or modify it.

 ## 🚀 Getting started
-1. This application is connected to a MySQL Data base so we need to create following schema and table
+1. This application is connected to a MySQL DB, so we need to create the following schema and table running below script:
 ```sql
 CREATE SCHEMA `hotel` ;